-These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These media sources are slight to moderately conservative in bias.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual Reporting: HIGH
+Factual Reporting: MOSTLY FACTUAL

 Former President Richard Nixon established The Center for the National Interest in 1994 to serve as a voice for strategic realism in U.S. foreign policy.
 The current President is Dimitri Simes.

 The Center for the National Interest is funded through donations, and they do not openly disclose them.

 Analysis / Bias

 In review, The Center for the National Interest is a conservative group that often publishes news favorable to Republicans.
 Headlines are not overly emotional but tend to favor the right such as this Ukraine and the Washington Consensus.

 Editorially, they are not a fan of President of Biden but also remain fact-based BIDEN’S EUROPE PROBLEM.
 In general, its information is mostly factual, and they lack transparency with funding.